 Schools will need to make alternative arrangements and/or engage additional staff using school funds to support teaching and learning across the school including the classes of vulnerable workers who are not able to attend work.

 University preservice teachers

 Preservice students are welcome on all school sites and are to be considered in the same way as staff.
 It is important that preservice teachers can continue their practical placements during all phases of school operations.

 Parents and carers are welcome on school sites.
 Parents' and carers' contact details are recorded in OneSchool and can be used for contact tracing by Queensland Health if needed.

 All other visitors need to adhere to COVID school visitor and sign in arrangements.

 'COVID normal' health practices apply to all adults on school sites.
 These include physical distancing between adults, not exceeding occupant density limits for rooms, staying home if sick and regular COVID-safe hygiene measures.

-Visitors are only allowed on site at action levels 1 and 2.
+Visitors are only allowed on site at response levels 1 and 2.
 Principals and responsible officers will make the decision about whether visitors are permitted on site while maintaining physical distancing.

 Excursions and camps

-At action levels 2 and 3, excursions and camps are permitted to be held at Department of Education Outdoor and Environmental Education Centres (O&EEC) or at locations or businesses that have an approved
+At response levels 2 and 3, excursions and camps are permitted to be held at Department of Education Outdoor and Environmental Education Centres (O&EEC) or at locations or businesses that have an approved

 COVID Safe Industry Plan or are using a COVID Safe Checklist.
 O&EECs with residential facilities are required to follow the Queensland Government's approved COVID Safe Industry Plan for outdoor education providers.